VijayKumar050696/Assignment_Atlys/README.md

 Project Overview
 This repository contains an automated test suite for both API and UI testing.
 The project is developed using the following technologies and tools:

-Programming Language: Java 11
+Programming Language: Java 11.
-Build Automation: Maven
+Build Automation: Maven.
-Testing Framework: TestNG
+Testing Framework: TestNG.
-API Testing Framework: RestAssured
+API Testing Framework: RestAssured.
-UI Testing Framework: Selenium WebDriver
+UI Testing Framework: Selenium WebDriver.

 Prerequisites
 Before running the tests, ensure that the following tools and versions are installed:

-IntelliJ IDEA (or any Java IDE of your choice)
+IntelliJ IDEA (or any Java IDE of your choice).

 Java 11
 Ensure you have JDK 11 installed and properly configured.